guptavkumar/my-first-git-project/README.md

 # my-first-git-project
-This is my first GIT project about .net
+This is my first GIT project about .net projects